-And, like any longstanding trend, gallery walls have developed from just a few nicely arranged picture frames into a whole different beast – plates, mirrors, plants, Polaroids – stick em' on a wall and you've got yourself a gallery.
+And, like any longstanding trend, gallery walls have developed from just a few nicely arranged picture frames into a whole different beast – plates, mirrors, plants, Polaroids.
+Stick em' on a wall – using our top tips for how to hang a gallery wall – and you've got yourself a gallery.

 1. Decorate with ceramics